Antique Roman Glass Vessel | Hand-Blown Perfume or Cosmetic Container | 1st–4th Century CE

 Cultural Significance

-Unguentaria such as this were essential in Roman daily life, reflecting the importance of personal hygiene, luxury, and trade.
-Roman glassmaking was revolutionary, replacing metal and ceramic vessels with lightweight, functional, and elegant glass.
-These small bottles circulated widely throughout the empire, serving as both practical containers and markers of wealth and refinement.
+Unguentaria such as this were essential vessels in Roman daily life, reflecting the importance of personal hygiene, luxury, and long-distance trade.
+Roman glassmaking represented a technological revolution, allowing lightweight yet elegant containers to replace heavier metal and ceramic vessels.
+These small bottles circulated widely throughout the empire, serving as both practical containers and subtle indicators of refinement and status.

 Condition